Alpine Nightmare: Krampus

 Krampus are usually men dressed up in shaggy outfits, their faces covered by scary masks.
 While it used to be the preserve of single males, nowadays women may also be a Krampus.
 During the world wars of the 20th Century, when most of the menfolk were away, women not only kept the farms going, but also donned the Krampus costumes – without any fuss being made!

-Being a Krampus is expensive: the price of a costume with fur and mask can amount to several thousand euros.
+Being a Krampus is expensive: the cost of a costume with fur and mask can amount to several thousand euros.

 Even though Krampus night might sometimes still get a little out of hand, Krampus devils nowadays are more constrained in what they can get up to.
 While the old Krampus runs were a bit of a free for all, and one didn’t quite know who had just doled out a beating, the event has been toned down considerably.
 Supported by local municipal authorities, this old custom has evolved into a folk spectacle, and is subject to strict rules.
 The anonymity of the Krampus is also something of the past.
 Nowadays, each ‘devil’ has to wear an ID number, allowing traceability in the event of malpractice.